geotaylo/lightcurves/README.md

 2. Edit the wrapper.py code for your desired simulations.
 Available methods include:

    *  simulate_lc(nSNe=0, cadence=4, kpass=False, folder='TestFiles/', tmin=57754, tmax=58118, zmin=0.001, zmax=0.1, properties=''):  Returns list of 'observed' lightcurves.
 SN parameters are saved in true_parameters.txt; simulated observations for SN 'n' are saved in observed_lc_n.txt; simulation features are saved in sn_dict.pkl.
-   Inputs:
+   -Inputs:
       - nSNe: number of SN to simulate (if 0, takes expected SN rate from SNCosmo based on SkyMapper field of view).
       - cadence: number of days between simulated observations.
       - kpass: whether the kepler filter is included in simulation.
       - folder: directory to store outputs.
       - tmin & tmax: possible interval covered by simulation, in mjd (default is all of 2017).
       - zmin & zmax: possible redshift range of SN.
       - properties: file containing set of features to 're-observe'.
 If blank, random features are generated.

    * get_lc(filelist): If you're fitting models to observations from an existing ascii file (rather than simulating observations above), this will return the a list of lightcurves to pass to the fitting method.
    Inputs: